Warning: Undefined variable $page_feature in

 This course introduces the fundamental techniques and aesthetic vision of photography, from traditional analogue roots to contemporary digital skills.
 Students learn to operate SLR-style cameras for proper exposure, using both film and digital capture methods, and learn appropriate workflows to transform film negatives into fine-prints in a traditional darkroom, as well as to edit and output archival inkjet prints in our digital print studio.
 The course includes demonstrations, lab work, readings, field assignments, and critiques.
 Students may work with their own cameras or check-out cameras through the department.

 Film photography embodies the mysterious and mechanical manipulation of shadows and time.
-This course introduces students to the fundamental techniques and aesthetic decisions necessary to transform an SLR-style film camera into a creative extension of one’s vision, through proper exposure and thoughtful composition.
+This course introduces students to the fundamental techniques and aesthetic decisions necessary to transform an SLR-style film camera into a creative extension of the artist’s vision, through proper exposure and thoughtful composition.
 Film negatives are then carefully transformed into fine prints in a traditional black & white darkroom.
 Participants hone their personal perception through thematic projects, as well as readings, field assignments, and regular critiques.
 Students may work with their own cameras or check-out cameras through the department.

 The learning objectives of this course are geared toward a specific topic of current interest generally not covered in other courses offered by the department.
 These courses, typically not offered continuously in the department, provide students and faculty the opportunity to explore new content and course formats.
 The specific topic is announced in the course schedule.